KSP-CKAN/CKAN/Spec.md

 ##### identifer

 This is the gloablly unique identifier for the mod, and is how the mod will be referred to by other CKAN documents.
-It may only consist of letters, numbers and dashes.
+It may only consist of ASCII-letters, ASCII-digits and `-` (dash).
 Eg: "FAR" or "RealSolarSystem".
 This is the identifier that will be used whenever the mod is referenced (by `depends`, `conflicts`, or elsewhere).